Transformational Diplomacy: At the two year mark

-Criticisms and problems
+Criticism

-Defense Secretary Donald Rumsfeld was critical of State for a lack of response in war zones like Iraq and Afghanistan.
-Defense Secretary Robert Gates called for additional State resources and Rice has responded, stating"We will not meet the challenges of the 21st century through military or any other means alone.
+Defense Secretary Robert Gates called for additional State resources and Rice responded, stating"We will not meet the challenges of the 21st century through military or any other means alone.
 Our national security requires the integration of our universal principles with all elements of our national power: our defense, our diplomacy, our development assistance, our democracy promotion efforts, free trade, and the good work of our private sector and society.
 And it is the State Department, more than any other agency of government, that is called to lead this work."An office leading change, the State Office of the Coordinator for Reconstruction and Stabilization, has had staffing troubles and has not received requested funding from State although paradoxically some funding has come from a Department of Defense authorization.

 The United States Foreign Service was also feeling the strain of staffing, with 10% of positions having been held vacant worldwide in the midst of a shortage of over 1,000 positions.